serpaulus/Predicting_the_Final_Home_Price/README.md

 ![scatterplot_matrix](https://user-images.githubusercontent.com/85421407/142975667-e94d2f65-dcd0-4278-8a1c-feaae83d1ed6.png)

-With these insights, we processed to set analysis with two models:
-1) Multiple Linear Regression with all selected features
+With these insights, we processed to set analysis with two methods Multiple Linear Regression and Random Forest.
-2) Multiple Linear Regression with all only features with a correlation > 0.5
-3) Random Forest

-The complete process is available for review in the [Machine_Learning_Model_MLR_&_RF](https://github.com/serpaulus/Predicting_the_Final_Home_Price/blob/main/Machine_Learning_Model_MLR_%26_RF.ipynb) file

 ## Database